This post may contain affiliate links. Read my disclosure policy.

 How to Make Gluten-Free Sandwich Bread

-Activate the yeast: Start by warming some water in a microwave-safe bowl.
-It should be warm, but not hot (otherwise you’ll kill the yeast).
-Dissolve the honey in the warm water and let it sit for 10 minutes.
+- Activate the yeast.
+You’ll start by warming some water in a microwave-safe bowl.
+It should be lukewarm (between 105ºF and 115ºF) and not hot, otherwise it’ll kill the yeast.
+Next, dissolve the honey in the warm water and let it sit for 10 minutes.
 It should be bubbly and cloudy when it’s ready.

-Combine the ingredients: In a mixing bowl, combine the flour, xanthan gum, baking powder and salt.
-In a stand mixer, combine the apple cider mixing, oil and eggs until smooth.
+- Combine the dry and wet ingredients separately.
+In a mixing bowl, combine the flour, xanthan gum, baking powder, and salt.
+Meanwhile, in a stand mixer, beat the apple cider vinegar with oil and eggs until smooth.

-Mix everything together: Add the yeast mixture to the wet ingredients, then add the dry ingredients and beat until you have a sticky dough.
+- Mix the dough.
+Now, add the yeast mixture to the wet ingredients.
+Then, add the dry ingredients and beat until you have a sticky dough.

-Prepare for baking: Preheat the oven to 375°F. Grease a 9×5-inch loaf pan with nonstick spray.
+- Prepare for baking.
+While the oven preheats to 375°F, grease a 9×5-inch loaf pan with nonstick spray.

-Shape the loaf and proof: Transfer the bread dough into the prepared pan.
-Place it in a warm place (like on top of the preheating oven) for 20 to 25 minutes.
-The dough will rise and develop its tangy flavor during this time.
+- Proof the dough.
+Pour the bread dough into the prepared loaf pan.
+Afterward, place it in a warm place (like on top of the preheating oven) to rise for 20 to 25 minutes.

-Bake: Bake the bread for 35 to 40 minutes, until cooked through in the center and golden on top.
-Remove the loaf from the oven and let it rest for 2 minutes in the pan before taking it out of the pan.
-Cool the bread on a wire rack fully before slicing and enjoying.
+- Bake.
+Bake your gluten-free bread for 35 to 40 minutes, until it’s cooked through in the center and golden on top.
+Remove the loaf from the oven and let it rest for 2 minutes before removing it from the pan to a wire rack to cool.
+Once it’s cooled to room temperature, slice and enjoy!

 - Grease the pan well.
 This helps the bread rise before and during baking.
 It also makes it easier to remove once it has finished baking and cooling.
 Add a thin layer of flour for extra non-stick protection.